sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 	2. [waiting](#-) state (i.e. sleep() or wait() is invoked)
 * then using the [interrupt()](#-) method, we can interrupt the thread execution by throwing [InterruptedException](#-).

+* Let's look in the following example , where I interrupt MyThread from main Thread.

 ```java
 public class MyThread implements Runnable {